-What is an Admissions Navigator?
+What to Expect From an Admissions Navigator

 An Admissions Navigator is an American Addiction Centers team member who you will speak with when you call our helpline.
 Their job is to listen to your story, help you create an action plan, and support you in either getting treatment for yourself or a loved one.